ZuckermanLab/ModelExplorer/README.txt

 Proof-maker.prl written by Dr. Zuckerman and updated/modified by August George.
 Analyze-model.prl written by Dr. Zuckerman and updated/modified by August George.

-Last updated: COtober 9, 2017 - Added tied state adjacency matrix, relative energies matrix, and (empty) debug subroutine and file output.
+Last updated: Nov.
+1, 2017 - energy bug is fixed!
 ALSO NEED TO CHANGE BARRIERS/TRANSITIONS

-!BUG! - Energy state not restored to last accepted state after rejection.
-Need to fix and then add unit test.
-Currently working on algorithm that will check the conistency of each cycle (sum E = 0 around a cycle) in the graphs created by the adjacency matrix.
-Will then need to adjust energies based on the direct (and indirect) connections provided by these graphs.
+!BUG! - energy bug is fixed!.
+Now checking barrier energies for similar bug...
+Energies are properly restored after rejection step, but might still have incorrect groupings.

-Readme TODO: METHODOLOGY,more assumptions?,
+Readme TODO: METHODOLOGY,more assumptions?, update with bug fix and improvements

 TABLE OF CONTENTS:
 1. INTRODUCTION